loginom/admin-guide-l10n/data-en/licenses/README.md

 # Licensing Dongles

-Loginom products are licensed by Guardant dongles:
+Loginom products are licensed by means of Guardant dongles:

 * **Local USB dongle** is a physical dongle that is recommended for one-off Loginom instances on the servers with physical access to USB ports.
 [Guardant drivers](https://www.guardant.ru/support/download/drivers/) version 7.0 or higher are required.